 - Analysis of sales calls quality.

-To properly evaluate the performance of sales calls made by your team, you need to set a clear goal and decide which metrics adhere to your sales calls strategy.
+To make sure you know how to get more calls, you need to know how to properly evaluate the performance of sales calls made by your team.
+To do so, you need to set a clear goal and decide which metrics adhere to your sales calls strategy.

 But remember - productivity and efficiency are not universal indicators, they can be defined differently based on the industry or your environment.